Spanish Road Trip

 - One private bathroom per room that you’ll share with your roommates

-- Limited WiFi connection
+- Limited Wi-Fi connection

-If you have any questions about your rooming status or want to request a specific roommate, call us at 800-766-2645, or connect with your Tour Director.
+If you have any questions about your rooming status or want to request a specific roommate you can do so in your online account up to 60 days prior to departure, by chatting in, or by giving us a call at 800-766-2645.

-Live Like a Local
+Live like a Local

 - Siestas are a midday break (1-4pm) when people gather with friends/family for a meal or nap

 - Spain is home to the great artists and architects like Dali, Picasso, and Gaudi – you can’t (and shouldn’t) miss their work